-In the European Community, radio and telecommunications equipment is regulated by Directive 1999/5/EC, also known as the Radio and Telecommunications Terminal Equipment (R&TTE) directive.
+In the European Community, radio and telecommunications equipment is regulated by Directive 2014/3/EU.
 The requirements of this directive include protection of health and safety of users, as well as electromagnetic compatibility.

 Intended purpose of product

 This product is an FM radio transceiver.
 It is intended for radiocommunication in the Private Mobile Radio (PMR) or Public Access Mobile Radio (PAMR) services, to be used in all member states of the European Union (EU) and states within the European Economic Area (EEA).